markeyser/software-engineering-for-data-scientists/Ideas.md

 > I realized that some CS people end up working as Data Engineers but other works in specialized fields like NLP.
 Some NLP positions ask only for CS backgrounds.

-I can devote the courses to those people coming from an statistical background mainly.
+I can devote the courses to those people coming from a statistical background mainly.

+I could create a version for Python and another for R. This is because data engineer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2OTI1MzEyOCwxNDU4ODEwMjYsLTM2OD
+eyJoaXN0b3J5IjpbMTE5Nzg3MDk3NiwxNDU4ODEwMjYsLTM2OD
 I4OTAyOF19
 -->